libreswitch/switchd-opennsl-plugin/README.md

-﻿OPS-SWITCHD-BCM-PLUGIN
+﻿OPS-SWITCHD-OPENNSL-PLUGIN
 ======================

-What is ops-switchd-bcm-plugin?
+What is ops-switchd-opennsl-plugin?
 ------------------
-ops-switchd-bcm-plugin is the repo for the OpenSwitch Broadcom switch driver.
+ops-switchd-opennsl-plugin is the repo for the OpenSwitch Switch driver plugin for Broadcom based switch chips.

 What is the structure of the repository?
 ----------------------------------------